 Air Transport and Tourism: Interrelationship, Operations and Strategies is a comprehensive textbook covering all major aspects of air transport from operational and managerial perspectives, as well as exploring the intricate relationship that exists between the air transport and tourism industries.

-The book introduces and provides in-depth coverage of the complexities of the airline industry, the tourism industry and the ways in which they are connected and impact on each other, for example the destination – airport – airline nexus, and the roles of air transport and airlines in tourism and vice versa.
-Emphasis is placed on current and future trends, the impact of COVID-19, sustainability, and environmental challenges throughout.
-Comprehensive coverage of airline operations, strategic management and planning, airport operations, and air transport information technology is also provided, offering a practical viewpoint on these vital aspects of the subject.
+The book introduces and provides in-depth coverage of the complexities of the airline industry and the tourism industry and the ways in which they are connected and impact on each other, for example, the destination–airport–airline nexus, and the roles of air transport and airlines in tourism and vice versa.
+Emphasis is placed on current and future trends, the impact of COVID-19, sustainability and environmental challenges throughout.
+Comprehensive coverage of airline operations, strategic management and planning, airport operations and air transport information technology is also provided, offering a practical viewpoint on these vital aspects of the subject.